flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-qq-23/index.md

     _key: card-1-f19fb898-82d7-42b6-a3fa-65e8dc07a208
   - order: 1
     body: >-
-      > ‘We’re showing the district we are going to stand up for what we need.”
+      > "We’re showing the district we are going to stand up for what we need.”

       Denver elementary school teacher Chris Christoff as 4,000+ teachers in the